 Cloud Technologies Technical Certificate (30 credit hours)

-Cloud Technologies Associates of Applied Science (60 credit hours)
+Cloud Technologies Associate of Applied Science (60 credit hours)

 Graduates of this program may directly enter the workforce and may also continue their studies at the bachelor degree level.
 The field of Cloud Technologies is quickly becoming increasingly important.
 Example careers of entry level positions include Server Support Technician, Network Server Support Analyst, Cloud Engineer, and Cloud Support Technician